akamlah/google_api_utilities/README.md

 Create a `.env.secret` file at the root of the directory and write following line:
 `DEVELOPER_EMAIL_ADDRESS = <your address>`
-Add this file to your .gitignore and don't publish sensitive data.
+You can add this file to your .gitignore to avoid publish sensitive data.

 You can add a `TEST_USER_ADDRESS` to test these modules and other sensitive data.
 You can access them as follows: